integrateddatasvc/agency-registry/README.md

 The following properties hold codes for their corresponding standards.
 This can be a single string value, or an arrya of strings if more than one applies.

-- iso3166: ISO 3166 code(s).
-Note that this covers different classifications and parsers will need to determine the nature of the coed base on the format.
-For country, the alpha-2 is preferred.
+- iso3166: a list of ISO 3166 alpha-2 code(s)
-- geonames: Geonames codes
+- geonames: a list of Geonames codes
-- fips
+- fips: a list of 2-digit FIPS 5-2 state codes, or 5-digit FIPS 6-4 county codes.
+Must only be used for U.S. subnational agencies

 ## Services
 The services.yaml file documents web based services provided by the agency.